 And, as always, keep up with your reading.
 Read any two books from the Module 5 list in the Student Handbook.

 A student must register for each Module at least one month in advance of the Module date.
 There is a $30 late fee for registrations and tuition payments after the one month deadline, except for first-time registrations.
 Please also note that MHTP classes are limited to 15 students so that our Teachers can best serve our students.
 Submitting an application well in advance of the scheduled Modules will ensure your place in the program.

-Questions about registering for Module 5 in Chicago, IL?
+Questions about how to register for Module 5 in Sacramento, CA?
 Contact the Area Coordinator: